olalonde/proof-of-liabilities/README.md

 ### Acknowledgements

-- [Greogry Maxwell](https://github.com/gmaxwell) for coming up with the original idea
+- [Gregory Maxwell](https://github.com/gmaxwell) for coming up with the original idea
 - [@zw](https://github.com/zw) for co-authoring the specification
 - All [implementers](#implementations)